nikist97/Python-DataStructures/README.md

 len(queue) # same as queue.size()
 queue.is_empty() # return True if queue is empty and False otherwise

-str(queue) # return the string representation of the list of elements of the queue
+str(queue) # returns the string representation of the python deque object containing the elements of the queue

 item = "test_item"
 queue.contains(item) # returns True if the item is in the queue and False otherwise
-# contains raises a TypeError if the type of the queue is not None and is different
+# contains raises a QueueTypeError if the type of the queue is not None and is different
 # than the type of the parameter
 boolean = item in queue
 # same as boolean = queue.contains(item)